Navigate college admissions with experts who care about the whole you

 How to Access Accommodations in College

-If you are a senior, you have recently made a big decision and placed a deposit at the college of your choice.
+If you are a senior, you will be making a big decision and placing a deposit at the college of your choice.
 Now it’s time to plan for your transition to college.
-If you have received support or accommodations during high school for a learning difference, or health or physical disability, here are the steps you should take:
+If you have received support or accommodations during high school for a learning difference, or health or physical disability, here are the steps you should take to access accommodations in college:

 1. Visit the college website and find the page for academic support services or disability services.
 There you will find specific instructions for how to access accommodations and services.
 This typically involves completing a registration form on the site and returning it with your most recent neuropsychological or psychoeducational testing.